 I’ve had auditory hallucinations caused by my anxiety disorders triggering my psychosis, but what I hear isn’t district voices talking to me.
 What I normally hear when I’m having a psychotic episode is the faint sound of laughter.
 However, on the occasions that my psychotic episode was trigger by hearing people whisper, then I’d hear voices filling in the content of what I think they’re whispering about, which of course, was always negative comments about me that would feed my psychosis and make my psychotic state worse.
-Whispering has always been a trigger for me due to racial abuse I endured during my childhood, with my peers often whispering to each other about me.
+Whispering has always been a trigger for me due to the racial abuse I endured during my childhood, with my peers often whispering to each other about me.

 Outside of those two kinds of experiences, I’ve never really had any persistent issues with hearing voices.
 Occasionally I’ll think people are calling my name when I’m listening to music too loudly, but who doesn’t experience that form of hearing voices?

 I’ve also worked for someone who hears voices while working at Mind.
 The person was our area manager and they gave us a talk about how it started for them and how they learned to cope with the voices they heard.
 It was a really educational talk.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with hearing voices in the comments section below as well.
 Don’t forget to bookmark my site and if you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,